Robinlovelace/robinlovelace.website/_posts/2016-12-21-cyclestreets-pct.md

  <iframe src="http://robinlovelace.net/leeds-cam-map.html"></iframe>

 There is much more I could say about the technical side of things but at the request of the editors I will leave it there for now.
-For more infor please see the [**stplanr** vignette](https://github.com/ropensci/stplanr/blob/master/vignettes/stplanr-paper.Rmd).
+For more info please see the [**stplanr** vignette](https://github.com/ropensci/stplanr/blob/master/vignettes/stplanr-paper.Rmd).

 I plan to follow this overview article up with a more technical blog post in the New Year.
 Watch this space!